makhy/US-Supreme-Court-Analysis/README.md

-# US Supreme Court Analysis
+# U.S. Supreme Court Analysis

 The [U.S. Supreme Court (SCOTUS) database](http://scdb.wustl.edu) contains myriad details on the judges' decisions since the formation of the court in 1791.